tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 You have the option to permit installation of such Cookies or subsequently disable them.
 You may accept all Cookies, or instruct the web browser to provide notice at the time of installation of Cookies, or refuse to accept all Cookies by adjusting the relevant function in the web browser of your computer.
 However, in the event of your refusal to install Cookies, Tencent Cloud may be prevented from providing some of its Services available to you.

-For more information about the Cookies we use, please see our **Cookies Policy.**
+For more information about the Cookies we use, please see our [Cookies Policy](https://intl.cloud.tencent.com/document/product/301/17346)

 #### **Children**